 Surgical post miscarriage care options

 If your bleeding is heavy, or if you show signs of an infection, we will recommend surgical removal of the tissue.
+Many women prefer surgical evacuation to expectant or medical treatment because it provides more immediate completion of the process with less follow-up.
 There are two common procedures:

 Dilation and curettage (D&C)

 A dilation and curettage (D&C) procedure can be performed in-office or at a surgery center.
 It involves dilating the cervix and using a special instrument to remove all of the tissue.
 You may receive general or regional anesthesia.

 What Should I Expect When Recovering from an Early Pregnancy Loss?